 Independent ENUM Registry

 This section describes an independent ENUM Registry, for the exchange of data for IP routing and interconnection for routing of E.164 Addressed Communications over IP Network-to-Network Interconnection (NNI).
-See IPNNI-2014-043R1.

-An ENUM Tier 1 Registry can enable authorized Service Providers of Record (SPRs) to start directly exchanging routing information dynamically to enable session setup end-to-end over IP networks.
+An ENUM Tier 1 Registry can enable authorized Service Providers to start directly exchanging routing information dynamically to enable session setup end-to-end over IP networks.
 Listed below are some requirement considerations and benefits of having a Registry:

 The Tier 1 Registry could vastly reduce the NS record set by supporting policy-based NS provisioning.
-For example, an NS record value could be assigned to each Operating Company Number (OCN) rather than to each telephone number or, to each unique Service Provider ID (SPID) and/or NPA/NXX or Location Routing Number (LRN).
+For example, an NS record value could be assigned to each Operating Company Number (OCN)/Service Provider ID (SPID) rather than to each telephone number, and/or NPA/NXX or Location Routing Number (LRN).
 This could also differ by TN and be at the discretion of the number holder.

 The Tier 1 Registry needs to incorporate the existing NPAC Local Service Management System (LSMS) feed to provide Tier 2 NS records that are corrected for porting and pooled numbers when applicable.